Alvin Tehau

 Alvin Tehau (born April 10, 1989) is a Tahitian professional association footballer who plays as a central midfielder for Tahiti Ligue 1 club AS Pirae and the Tahiti national team.

 He is the twin brother of Lorenzo Tehau, brother of Jonathan Tehau and cousin of Teaonui Tehau, who have all played for the Tahiti national team.

 Club career

-Tehau signed for Aceh United of Liga Primer Indonesia in 2011, alongside Cameroon internationals Pierre Njanka and Alain N'Kong.
+Tehau signed for Aceh United of the Liga Primer Indonesia in 2011, alongside former Cameroon internationals Pierre Njanka and Alain N'Kong.

 International career

 Tehau is a full-time member of the Tahiti national team, and represented his country at the 2013 FIFA Confederations Cup.

 International goals

 As of match played 1 June 2016.
 Tahiti score listed first, score column indicates score after each Tehau goal.